 The best part is that these are no-bake keto cheesecake fat bombs, making them a breeze to make.

 If you’ve been hesitant to try fat bombs because you’re afraid you won’t like the taste, fear not, because if you like cheesecake, you’re going to love this recipe.

-Although I’m a huge fan of using fat bombs while doing a keto diet since they are an effective way to raise ketones, what I don’t like it for the taste of coconut oil to be overpowering.
+Although I’m a huge fan of using fat bombs while doing a keto diet since they are an effective way to raise ketones, I don’t like it for the taste of coconut oil to be overpowering.

 What sets my cream cheese fat bombs from most other recipes, is that it doesn’t taste like coconut oil but rather like a bite-sized portion of cheesecake.
 Plus, these are basically 3 ingredient fat bombs.